 What are 3 interesting facts that you would like people to know about your winery:

 Some of the interesting facts about Harris Organic are:

-Claims to have the only certified liqueurs made from grapes in the world
+Claims to have the only certified organic liqueurs made from grapes in the world

-Is the only certified organic block of land in the Perth metro area.
+Is the only certified organic block of land in the Perth metropolitan area.

 Makes the only certified organic brandy in Australia

 Winemakers favourite wine you have on your current portfolio.

 Our organic Shiraz , because it is a wonderful grape for the Swan Valley climate, the rich duplex soil we have and the elegance and richness the organic shiraz produces.